Meet the team

 I love meeting and learning from wildlife experts.
 Away from my desk I enjoy walking in the fields and woodlands of my local Somerset stomping ground and listening to the tawny owls outside my window at night.

 Art editor: Richard EcclestonI’m responsible for the look of the magazine.
 I design the cover and features, commission all photography and art work and oversee the layout of the other editorial pages.

 I joined BBC Wildlife in November 2015.
 I have a background in ecology and have worked as photographer in a variety of countries Rwanda, Tanzania and Kenya.
 I liaise with photographers, sourcing images for the magazine.

 When not in work, I can be found mountain biking (sometimes falling off) or blowing bubbles with my baby daughter at her swimming sessions.

-Editorial assistant: Megan Shersby
+Editorial and digital co-ordinator: Megan Shersby

 Outside of work, I enjoy trying to make my garden more wildlife-friendly, as well as trying to find and identify wildlife on nature reserves.

 After 10 years and 136 issues as BBC Wildlife's features editor, my role has now changed.
 I am now an editorial consultant.